 Aging and increased visceral fat

 As a person ages, it is common for the body to start holding more fat around the stomach than in other areas of the body.
-Certain life changes, such as menopause, are associated with weight gain and changes in body fat distribution.
+Certain life changes, such as menopause, are associated with weight gain and

 People can classify belly fat as either subcutaneous or visceral, depending on where the body stores it.
 Subcutaneous fat sits right under the skin all over the body, and a person can pinch it.
 Meanwhile, visceral fat is located in the abdominal cavity between the organs.

 Studies have linked visceral fat to an increased risk of several diseases.
 This fat releases more detrimental hormones and proteins into the body than fat elsewhere.
 These substances can trigger low level inflammation, which is a risk factor for heart disease, and cause blood vessels to constrict and blood pressure to rise.

 In a FUPA, the fat is just under the skin, so it is subcutaneous fat rather than harmful visceral fat.
 However, developing a larger FUPA may indicate general weight gain, which could include visceral fat.
 The presence of visceral fat may also cause the lower belly area to protrude, making a FUPA appear more prominent.

 It is important to accept that the body will naturally change with age.
 However, people should be aware of these changes and, if necessary, make adjustments to their diet and exercise to avoid the health risks associated with excess weight gain.

 The FUPA is an accumulation of fat right above the pubic bone.